Glanmire, Queensland: Demographics

+Education

+There are no schools in Glanmire.
+The nearest government primary school is Monkland State School in neighbouring Monkland to the north.
+The nearest government secondary school is Gympie State High School in Gympie to the north.

 Amenities

-Six Mile Oval which is host to the Gympie Cats, who play in the AFL Bundaberg-Wide Bay league.
+Ray Warren Oval (formerly Six Mile Oval) is host to the Gympie Cats, who play in the AFL Bundaberg-Wide Bay league.
+It is at 610 Bruce Highway (26.2299°S 152.6957°E).

 Attractions

-The Six Mile Creek Rest Area is a grassed riverside reserve which contains barbecues and toilets allowing trucks and caravans to stop overnight.
+The Six Mile Creek Rest Area is a grassed riverside reserve at 612 Bruce Highway in the south of the locality (26.2319°S 152.6969°E) which contains barbecues and toilets allowing trucks and caravans to stop overnight.